Improving Water Quality Since 1928

 - Increase awareness of the value of water

 More than 2,500 members participate in WEF committee activities including writing technical manuals and books, developing training materials, and helping to develop conference programs and content.
-The Communities of Practice work quickly to address emerging and cross cutting water issues.
+The task forces work quickly to address emerging and cross cutting water issues.

-The Water Leadership Institute program encourages innovation, entrepreneurship, and professional commitment from future leaders of the water sector.
+The Water Leadership Institute program encourages innovation, entrepreneurship, and professional commitment from future water leaders.

 Innovative Solutions for a Sustainable Future

-WEF believes that wastewater treatment plants are resource recovery facilities that produce clean water, recover nutrients, and have the potential to reduce the nation's dependence upon fossil fuel through the production and use of renewable energy.
-WEF is committed to inspiring wastewater treatment plants to become energy neutral or net energy producers and supports a range of sustainable practices that allow communities to benefit from the value of their renewable resources.
+Wastewater treatment plants are resource recovery facilities that produce clean water, recover nutrients, and have the potential to reduce dependence upon fossil fuel through the production and use of renewable energy.
+WEF is helping treatment facilities become net energy producers and supports a range of sustainable practices that allow communities to benefit from the value of their renewable resources, including environmentally sound residuals management and biosolids recycling.

 WEF and the National Biosolids Partnership (NBP) provide training and support to assist biosolids management organizations in ensuring that their programs are environmentally sound and protective of public health.
-The NBP serves as a model for continuous improvement in the areas of environmental performance, regulatory compliance, quality management practices, and relations with interested parties and other stakeholders.
+The NBP collects and provides sector data; and serves as a model for continuous improvement in the areas of environmental performance, regulatory compliance, quality management practices, and relations with interested parties and other stakeholders.

-WEF is leading innovation in all areas of water resource management, including addressing non-point source discharges from agricultural and urban stormwater runoff.
-WEF supports holistic methods of stormwater management, which includes the integration of watershed approaches such as green infrastructure, permitting alternatives, and stormwater monitoring efforts.
+WEF is leading innovation in all areas of water resource management, including addressing non-point source discharges from urban storm water and agricultural runoff.
+WEF supports holistic methods of stormwater management, including innovative financing, and the integration of watershed approaches such as green infrastructure, permitting alternatives, and stormwater monitoring efforts.

 WEFTEC® - The Water Quality Event